lsst-ts/observatory-ops-docs/Operational-Procedures/Control-System-Upgrade/Getting-Ready/index.rst

 Setting a Schedule
 ==================

-While below is an example, use your best judgement to set dates and make sure the major stakeholders are informed of the schedule by the CAP meeting.
+While below is an example, use your best judgment to set dates and make sure the major stakeholders are informed of the schedule by the CAP meeting.

 * Close of release work : Day 1.
 * Artifact (RPMs/JARs) build on Day 2.